 Separation can be one of the most harrowing of life experiences, especially when there are children involved.
 According to the Australian Bureau of Statistics in 2015, 47.5% of divorces involved children.
-This is a significant number and it is likely that many families are confused, troubled, and unsure of the legal process to resolve these matter after separation.
+This is a significant number and many families are likely confused, troubled, and unsure of the legal process to resolve these matter after separation.
 A lot of people talk about “their rights” but ultimately, only the children have rights under the Family Law Act, with both the Federal Circuit Court and the Family Court having the discretion to make whatever parenting orders that they find to be in the best interests of the child.

 Shared Parental Responsibility